Energy Savings Opportunity Scheme (ESOS)

 There are pathways to exemption - for example certification to ISO 50001 - but despite my being a qualified 50001 Lead Auditor I am not finding much appetite for this approach at the moment because achieving certification just gets harder and harder – primarily due to the need for "continuous improvement" which can be prohibitively expensive - to say nothing of practically very difficult for many companies.

-If you have been through Phases 1 and/or 2 you'll know that you should already be collecting robust energy data which must include Transport energy.
+If you have been through Phases 1 and/or 2 you'll know that you should collate robust energy data which must include Transport energy.

 The latest consultation has seen a couple of changes that you should bear in mind: